-Our emphasis is on model-based experimentation: we use computational models to define precise hypotheses about data, to design experiments, and to analyze results.
-In particular, we are interested in normative explanations of behavior: models that offer a principled understanding of why our brain mechanisms use the computational algorithms that they do, and in what sense, if at all, these are optimal.
+Research in the Niv Lab focuses on the neural and computational processes underlying day to day reinforcement learning and decision-making: how we learn, from trial and error, to predict future events and to maximize reward and minimize punishment.
+In particular, we are interested in how attention and memory processes interact with learning to create representations that allow us to learn to solve new tasks so efficiently.
+Our emphasis is on model-based experimentation: we use computational models to make precise hypotheses about data, to design experiments, and to analyze results.
 In our hands, the main goal of computational models is not to simulate the system, but rather to understand what high-level computations is that system realizing, and what functionality do these computations fulfill.

 |Niv Lab // Department of Psychology // Princeton Neuroscience Institute|

 |Designed by Angela Radulescu © 2012|